Cataraqui Centre: Previous anchors

 Cataraqui Town Centre opened in September, 1982 as a two level mall with Simpsons and Zellers department stores and a Loblaws supermarket.
 Simpsons was rebranded as The Bay (another brand within the same chain, the Hudson's Bay Company) in 1986.
 In September 1999, Sears relocated from the Kingston Centre to a new store at Cataraqui which anchored a new addition.
 Along with the new addition came a revamping of the mall's interior, and the relocation of the escalators and food court.
-Loblaws moved across the street in 2001, and their former space was converted to a new expanded food court, Shoppers Drug Mart, and a Sport Chek store.
+Loblaws moved down Midland Avenue in 2001, and their former space was converted to a new expanded food court, Shoppers Drug Mart, and a Sport Chek store.
 Zellers was replaced with Target in 2013; the latter closed in 2015.